 B. Tennis Ball Release of Hips

-While sitting or reclining on your back, on a chair, sofa, cushioned mat, or a carpeted floor, we'll start with the tennis-ball-press technique.
+While sitting or reclining on a chair, mat, or the floor, we'll start with the tennis-ball-press technique.

 C. Reclined Hip Stretch -